Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Security Proofs

 \end{lemma} \begin{proof}

-We are now interested in "bad events", i.e., when $\vec{x}\notin\Z_2^N$ but the binary mask is still $0$.
-On a high-level this can only happen in two ways.
-Either $\alpha=\beta=0$ or $\alpha=-\beta$.
+We are now interested in the events when the binary mask evaluates to zero even though $\vec{x}\notin\Z_2^N$.
+This undesired behaviour can only happen in two ways, either $\alpha=\beta=0$ or $\alpha=-\beta$.
 Next, we calculate the probability of these two cases.